ridernator/jbencode/README.md

 # jbencode
-##Java library for parsing and creating bencoded files and strings##
+##Java library for parsing and creating bencoded files and string

 It is based on the specification [here](https://wiki.theory.org/BitTorrentSpecification#Bencoding "Bencoding specification")